Slobodan Rajković: Darmstadt 98

 On 29 September 2015, Rajković signed for Darmstadt 98 on a two-year deal.

 Palermo

 On 1 August 2016, he was signed by Serie A club Palermo.
 He played a total three seasons for the Rosanero (one in Serie A, and two in Serie B).

 Following Palermo's exclusion from the Serie B, he was released together with all other players in July 2019.

 Perugia

-On 27 January 2020, after six months of inactivity, Rajković signed a two-and-a-half year contract with Serie B club Perugia as a free transfer.
+On 27 January 2020, after six months of inactivity, Rajković signed a two-and-a-half-year contract with Serie B club Perugia as a free transfer.

 Lokomotiv Moscow

 On 13 August 2020, he signed a one-year contract with Russian Premier League club FC Lokomotiv Moscow.
 On 19 January 2021, his Lokomotiv contract was terminated by mutual consent.

 MTK Budapest

 On 10 January 2022, Rajković signed with MTK Budapest in Hungary.

 International career

 By the age of 16, Rajković was a regular in the Serbia under-21 national team, later becoming the youngest player ever to appear in a qualifying match of the UEFA European Under-21 Football Championship.
 On 17 June 2007, during the 2007 UEFA European Under-21 Football Championship, which the Serbia U21 team eventually finished as runners-up in, Rajković was part of a controversial second goal for England.
 He was lying on the ground, injured, and while Serbian players expected their rivals would kick the ball out of the field, Matt Derbyshire went on against a bewildered Serbian defence to score the second goal of the night for England, provoking a turbulent reaction from the Serbian players.
 Rajković was called for a national team match in 2016, after more than two years.

+He earned a total of 19 caps (no goals) and his final international was a June 2016 friendly match against Russia.